 Artisan cheese making is experiencing a renaissance as both longtime dairy families and new cheese entrepreneurs are getting into the business and finding success.
 The hope is that the colorful and informative map will raise the profile of local cheese makers, an important component of the two counties' agricultural economy.

 The map includes the three dairies the California Bountiful team visited: Nicasio Valley Cheese Co., McClelland Dairy and Weirauch Farm and Creamery.
 There are 24 other dairies on the map, all with their own stories to tell, farmers to meet and products to enjoy.
 And thanks to the location, the animals and the farmers, mapping out the trail to finding great food is easier than ever.

-Download a copy of the Sonoma-Marin Cheese Trail map (PDF, 2 MB).
+Download a copy of the Sonoma-Marin Cheese Trail map and a new California Cheese Trail map.